Intellectual Property Externship

 • Be in good academic standing;

-• Successful completion of any Stetson Intellectual Property course; and
+• Successful completion of any Stetson Intellectual Property course or successful passing of the Patent Bar; and

 • Technical or scientific background (preferred).